MReeveCO/community-engagement/README.md

 - Swipe quiz: answer boolean questions by dragging card left/right; stored per user

 ### Notes
-- Adjust CORS by setting `CLIENT_ORIGIN` env var for the server if needed.
 - Data is stored in SQLite `database/contacts.db` (users, questions, answers).
 A random `userId` is generated and stored in `localStorage`.